nathan-barry/nathan.rs/content/posts/curserve.md

 ### Potential Benefits

-The networking overhead is substantial enough to where it could lead to underutilized resources or force rescheduling of requests in a colocated serving setting when serving small models.
-This might be an area where our system could have benefits.
-Reducing end-to-end latency for individual requests additionally give us more flexibility with scheduling and can perhaps lead to fewer SLO violations.
+The networking overhead seems substantial enough to where it could lead to underutilized resources or force rescheduling of requests in a colocated serving setting when serving small models.
+Our system could help that and reduce end-to-end latency for individual requests.
+The latter additionally give us more flexibility with scheduling and can perhaps lead to fewer SLO violations.

 With disaggregated prefill decode serving (which I believe is more common), the benefits might be minimal because for each tool call, the KVcache will be moved from the decoding server to the prefill server anyway and be scheduled again (according to my understanding).